Best Pregnancy Safe Face Moisturizer (Updated 2026 Guide)

 What ingredients should I avoid in face moisturizer during pregnancy?

 The most important ingredient to avoid is retinol (and all retinoids), which is linked to birth defects.
-Also avoid chemical sunscreen filters like oxybenzone, avobenzone, homosalate, and octisalate due to endocrine disrupting concerns.
-Fragrance should be avoided as it often contains phthalates linked to preterm birth.
-Preservatives like phenoxyethanol and parabens have also raised safety concerns during pregnancy.
+Also avoid chemical sunscreen filters like avobenzone, octocrylene, homosalate, and octisalate, which have hormone disrupting properties.
+Steer clear of products with fragrance, which often contains phthalates linked to preterm birth.
+Preservatives like phenoxyethanol and methylparaben also warrant caution due to potential developmental effects.

 Is skin care safe during pregnancy?